studioml/studio/docs/cloud.md

 Note that bid is max price for *one* instance; number of instances will vary (see below)

 ### Autoscaling and number of instances
 Given ephemeral nature of the spot workers, we need additional mechanism controlling / balancing number of such instances.
-This mechanism is called auto-scaling, and in the simplest setting it tried to keep number of running instances constant.
+This mechanism is called auto-scaling, and in the simplest setting it tries to keep number of running instances constant.
 TF Studio handles downsize of the auto-scaling groups when some workers are done and there is no work left in the queue.
 You can specify this behaviour by setting `--num-workers` flag.
 Autoscaling allows more complex behaviour, such as spinning extra machines if there are too many messages in the queue.
-Default behaviour of studio is as follows - to start one spot worker, and specify upscaling when number of outstanding work messages in the queue is above 0.
+Default behaviour of studio is as follows - to start start with one spot worker, and scale up when number of outstanding work messages in the queue is above 0.